Once Bitten (1932 film)

 Once Bitten is a 1932 British comedy film directed by Leslie S. Hiscott and starring Richard Cooper, Ursula Jeans and Frank Pettingell.
-It was made at Twickenham Studios as a quota quickie.
+It was written by Michael Barringer, John Barrow and H. Fowler Mear, and was made at Twickenham Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of stills but no film or video materials.

 Plot

 A man disappears after thinking he has killed a man who was blackmailing his son-in-law.
 The son-in-law, who could clear the man, loses his memory.